 So far, it is has only been confirmed that one S-300 battalion has been delivered to Iran.
 Several more “S-300 battalion sets” are expected to be delivered by the end of 2016, according to a Russian official.
 As I explained elsewhere:

 One S-300 battery usually consists of an engagement radar, a low-altitude radar, and up to eight transporter erector launchers (TEL) with four launch tubes each.
 Each tube carries one surface-to-air missile.
-A battalion comprises up to six batteries in addition to a command/fire and control post, as well as an extra target acquisition radar unit.
+A battalion can comprise four to six batteries in addition to a command/fire and control post, as well as an extra target acquisition radar unit.

 In May, Iran announced that it had inducted an unknown number of S-300 batteries into its Khatam al-Anbia Air Defense Base, a military branch controlling all of Iran’s land-based air defenses.